brooklynrail/brooklynrail-platform/content/events/2020/09/jodi-archambault-and-abigail-disney.md

   activists
-summary: Please join us for the second episode of Common Ground, featuring Jodi Archambault, artist and former policy advisor to President Obama, in conversation with filmmaker Abigail E. Disney
+summary: Please join us for the second episode of Common Ground, featuring Jodi Archambault, artist and former policy advisor to President Obama, in conversation with filmmaker Abigail E. Disney.
+We'll conclude with a poetry reading from Pamela Sneed.
 people:
   - person: jodi-archambault
     event_bio: Jodi Archambault (Hunkpapa and Oglala Lakota) currently serves as a